augustoroman/sandwich/README.md

 **Q: How does this compare to [martini](https://github.com/go-martini/martini)?**

+For those of you familiar with martini, sandwich has a lot of similarities but isn't exactly the same.
 Compared to martini, sandwich DOESN'T:

 * ...have a router, it's only middleware handling.
 You can use martini, httprouter, the default Go lib, etc to do routing.